 Epcot (or “EPCOT”), formerly “EPCOT Center”—named after Walt Disney's “Experimental Prototype Community Of Tomorrow” project—is a theme park in Walt Disney World Resort in Florida.
 Epcot celebrates community, culture, human achievement, new ideas, and new technologies.

-If you want to know more about getting on Epcot’s rides, we also have an Epcot Genie+ and Lightning Lane strategy post and an Epcot Rope Drop post.
-We also have a one-day itinerary for Epcot that shows exactly how we spent a day at Epcot.
+If you want to know more about getting on Epcot’s rides, we also have an Epcot Lightning Lane strategy post and an Epcot Rope Drop post.
+We also have a one-day itinerary for Epcot that shows how we recommend you put together a day at Epcot.

 There are lots of rides at Epcot that we (and others) consider iconic, but they’re not the sort that are obviously great.
 Nor do most of them feature popular characters from your kid’s favorite Disney films.
 While we love Gran Fiesta Tour and Living With The Land some guests would definitely feel like these rides aren’t the best use of their time.